koron/nvgd/README.md

   # DB protocol handler configuration (OPTIONAL, see below)
   db:
     ...

+# Configuration for each filters (OPTIONAL)

+  indexhtml:
+    ...

+  htmltable:
+    ...

+  markdown:
+    ...

 # Default filters: pair of path prefix and filter description.